toasterlovin/rails-greatest-per-group/README.md

 This app demonstrates the techniques described [in  a series of blog posts about Greatest Per Group queries][blog] and how to achieve them in PostgreSQL & Ruby on Rails.

-It is live at [http://rails-greatest-per-group.herokuapp.com][web]
+You can see it in action at [http://rails-greatest-per-group.herokuapp.com][web]

 [blog]: http://rails-greatest-per-group.herokuapp.com
 [web]: http://www.toasterlovin.com/greatest-per-group-postgresql-distinct-on/